Vbrawl/rftiny/README.md

 ```

 Fields:
+* SYN (8 bits): A synchronization byte, helps distinguish noise from data
-* GID (8 bits): A code that's used for synchronization and grouping
+* GID (8 bits): A code used for grouping
 * CODE (8 bits): The code to send as data